mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/05-Handling-Exceptions-and-Bad-Input.md

 Data corruption
 ---------------

-The user of our API can at any time inadvertently corrupt the table data by tinkering with the seed data.
-Conversely, changes initiated through the table will also affect the seed data.
+The user of our API can at any time inadvertently corrupt the table internals by tinkering with the provided data.
+Conversely, changes initiated through the table will also affect the provided data.

 The root of the issue is that in Ruby variables hold references to objects, not the objects themselves.
 So if the same object is referenced by different variables, we need to keep in mind that changes made to the object will be visible no matter which variable we chose to reference the object by.
 Here's a simple example to illustrate the point: